-One of the symptoms of marijuana addiction is slowed cognition, leading to clouded thought and jumbled verbal or written expressions.
+One of the symptoms of marijuana addiction is slowed cognition, leading to clouded thoughts and jumbled verbal or written expressions.

 Short-term memory problems are a hallmark symptom of marijuana addiction.
-Addicted individuals will often have incredibly short attention spans, with noticeably impaired memories.
+Addicted individuals will often have incredibly short attention spans and noticeably impaired memories.

 Lethargy is one of the symptoms of marijuana addiction that builds over time.
-Marijuana dependent individuals will experience sedation, become easily tired, or simply give in to a sense of inertia.
+Marijuana-dependent individuals will experience sedation, become quickly tired, or give in to a sense of inertia.

 - Appetite Increase

-Weight gain is common among those battling marijuana addictions.
-As brain chemistry becomes altered, appetite increases and carbohydrate and sugar cravings increase, in a condition known as “the munchies.”
+Weight gain is typical among those battling marijuana addictions.
+As brain chemistry becomes altered, appetite increases, and carbohydrate and sugar cravings increase, in a condition known as “the munchies.”

 Many chronic marijuana smokers will have paraphernalia around their homes, including bongs, glass pipes, rolling papers, or homemade smoking devices.